 During my unfortunate foray into dieting the Atkins way, I was frustrated by the amount of meat the diet forced me to consume.
 It was like one of those bad nightmares where you open your mouth and keep trying to scream but can’t.

 Somehow I managed to stick with it for about six weeks.
 Thinking back, I don’t even know why I was so committed to it.

-Anyway, I missed my breads, sweats and especially fruits and vegetables.
-As a result, Atkins never became a lifestyle for me.
+Anyway, I missed my bread, sweets and especially fruits and vegetables.
+As a result, the Atkins diet never became a lifestyle for me.
 But not all that came from my experience was negative.
-In fact, some of it was down right fantastic.
+In fact, some of it was downright fantastic.

-For instance, I created some really fantastic new meals like my Reuben-inspired corned beef skillet.
 It’s a great comfort food that I modified just a bit to make it even tastier.
-Here’s the recipe: